Wild Thing (The Troggs song): Charts

+Certifications

 Other versions

 The Jimi Hendrix Experience gave a dramatic performance of the song, at the Monterey Pop Festival in 1967: in the documentary Monterey Pop, Jimi Hendrix set his guitar on fire at the song's conclusion.
 Live recordings by Hendrix are found on several albums; more recently, the Monterey version is included on Voodoo Child: The Jimi Hendrix Collection (2001) and Live at Monterey (2007).

 Also in 1967, the novelty team of Senator Bobby released a version of Wild Thing.
 Comedian Bill Minkin sang it in the verbal style of Democratic Senator Bobby Kennedy, while a recording engineer is heard giving instructions.
 The single reached number 20 on the Billboard Hot 100.
 On the flip side, Minkin performs Wild Thing in an impression of Republican US Senator Everett Dirksen.

 Fancy, a 1970s pop group made up of session musicians produced by Mike Hurst, recorded the song.
 Described as a "deeply lascivious version .. with all the heavy breathing and suggestive orgasmic guitar and bass work", they were unable to release the song as a single in their native UK.
 In 1974, Big Tree Records issued it on a single in the US, where it reached number 14 and was certified Gold.
 It also peaked at number 31 in Australia.

+The all-girl band The Runaways, that launched the careers of Joan Jett and Lita Ford, performed a hard rock rendition of the song, with various alterations in lyrics, as part of their Live in Japan album in 1977.
+The song became a signature song for The Runaways drummer, Sandy West, for her singing and showmanship.